-The schools is mindful of the need to review general and specific staff induction and continuing professional development (CPD) and identify how to ensure staff training reflects the anti-bullying policy and practice of the school.
+The Academies are mindful of the need to review general and specific staff induction and continuing professional development (CPD) and identify how to ensure staff training reflects the Anti-Bullying Policy and practice of the Academies.

 Where specific training needs have been identified for particular members of staff, the Head teacher will ensure that those members of staff have access to the advice, training and development opportunities appropriate to their needs.

-Policy agreed on: 10 May 2021
+Policy agreed on: JUNE 2024